Nebula Award Stories 3

 Nebula Award Stories 3 is an anthology of award-winning science fiction short works edited by Roger Zelazny.
 It was first published in the United Kingdom in hardcover by Gollancz in November 1968.
 The first American edition was published by Doubleday in December of the same year.
-Paperback editions followed from Pocket Books in the U.S. in February 1970, and Panther in the U.K. in November 1970.
-The American editions bore the variant title Nebula Award Stories Three.
+Paperback editions followed from Pocket Books in the U.S. in February 1970, and Panther in the UK in November 1970.
+The American editions carried the variant title Nebula Award Stories Three.
 The book was more recently reissued by Stealth Press in hardcover in June 2001.
 It has also been published in German.

 Summary

 The book collects pieces published in 1967 that won or were nominated for the Nebula Awards for novella, novelette and short story for the year 1968, together with two additional short stories and an introduction and afterword by the editor.
 Not all non-winning pieces nominated for the awards were included.